jeromeetienne/threejstool/README.md

 ### Install a plugin

-install a plugin in the project of the current directory
+Install a plugin in the project of the current directory

 ```
 tquery install pluginName [tquerypath]